What Part Of Bacteria Helps It Move

 Basal Body

 The basal body is the motor of the flagellum, embedded in the cell membrane and cell wall.
-It is the most complex part of the flagellum, consisting of several rings and proteins that work together to generate the rotational force that drives the flagellum.
+Now, it is the most complex part of the flagellum, consisting of several rings and proteins that work together to generate the rotational force that drives the flagellum.
 The structure of the basal body varies depending on whether the bacterium is Gram-positive or Gram-negative.

 Motor Proteins